 Easter Egg Hunts - The Vital Clues for an Easter Game

 I did find that there was a bit of a knack to organising the hunt and keeping order so if you're a debutant to the game, have a quick look here: How To Organise An Easter Egg Hunt.
-It also has the clues for 2009 and a bit about decorating and carving eggs.
+It also has the clues for younger children and a bit about decorating and carving eggs.

 You'll have to adapt the clues to your environment.
-Obviously not everyone has a cherry tree, or even a tree, but most people have mirrors, living rooms, curtains and bathrooms etc. These are just Easter Egg hunt ideas, and I hope that this might inspire you to make up your own clues.
+Obviously not everyone has a cherry tree, or even a tree, but most people have mirrors, living rooms, curtains and bathrooms etc. These are just Easter egg hunt ideas, and I hope that this might inspire you to make up your own clues.

 The rhyming Easter Hunt Clues